-Your life-changing hair restoration treatment begins the day you arrive for your first consultation at the Lieberman & Parikh Center for Hair Restoration in Campbell.
+Your life-changing hair restoration treatment begins the day you arrive for your first consultation at the Lieberman & Parikh Center for Hair Restoration.
 Dr. David Lieberman or Dr. Sachin Parikh will help determine the scope of your hair loss, its possible causes, and the ideal course of action.
 Our staff will work with you in the following days to be sure you understand the nature of your treatment and what you can do to prepare for your procedure.
 Find out where to stay and what to do during your visit here.

 Experience shows that the patients who prepare by getting facts, taking care of their health, and setting up aftercare in advance of their procedure enjoy the results of their efforts, including peace of mind and fewer complications.